Northrop protests U.S. Air Force radar award to Raytheon

 The value of the Three Dimensional Expeditionary Long-Range Radar (3DELRR) contract is limited now, but could rise sharply in coming years, given the Air Force’s plan to buy 30 of the new systems in coming years, plus orders from foreign militaries.

-Northrop spokesman Randy Belote said only that the company had protested the Air Force decision, but declined to provide further comment about the challenge.
+Northrop spokesman Randy Belote said only that the company had protested the Air Force decision, but declined to provide further comment.

-Air Force officials said they briefed the losing bidders about their decision last week.
+Air Force officials briefed the losing bidders about their decision last week.
+(Reporting by Andrea Shalal; Editing by Meredith Mazzilli)

-Spokeswoman Patty Welsh from Hanscom Air Force Base in Massachusetts said the Air Force issued a stop-work order for the program after the protest was filed on Tuesday.

-Lockheed officials said they were still reviewing the briefing they received from the Air Force about the contract award to Raytheon.